Coskon/coskmusicbot/README.md

 # Coskquin: Cosk Music Bot
 A *(probably not well made)* music bot for discord, made in python.
 You can modify it for your own purposes, but it wasn't originally meant to be published so there are variable names in spanish, it's not commented (might add later) and in general it's better to add things that don't rely on the stuff that is already there (for example, you may add a command that retrieves information from a webpage, but don't try adding spotify support).
 ### NOW IN BETA
 Changed from downloading the videos to streaming them, allowing for faster responses, no space issues, practically any video length, and it can now access livestreamings!
 However, this is still in beta (see the beta disclaimer below).
+Spotify support (convert from spotify to youtube).
+Right now is painfully slow, i'll try to take a similar approach to how i handle youtube playlists in the future, to at least initialize faster.
+Most spotify links + codes should work of tracks, albums and playlists, though for now it's too slow to be actually useful.
+Added support to play directly raw audio urls (such as the ones obtained from the yt downloader).
+Switched to yt-dlp, it's not really faster but it seems more stable, but audios sometimes still cut after some time, though it seems to be only when searching.
+Because of this change, changing the youtube_dl code to fix a bug isn't necessary anymore, and it can access age restricted videos without problem (however, you can put a 'cookies.txt' file in the main folder in case you have some problems with it).
 ## Features
 - User permissions for each command (by default, admins get all permissions and everyone else have a default set of permissions which you can change in the code).
 - Can be used in multiple servers at the same time, with each one having its own.